s0sharma/Blog-Website/README.md

 # Blog Website

-This is a blog website made by using EJS, Node.js, Express.js, Lodash.
+* List This is a blog website made by using EJS, Node.js, Express.js, Lodash.
 It also has a MongoDB data base.
 <br>
-New Blog Can be composed by going [https://dry-wildwood-13884.herokuapp.com/Compose](https://dry-wildwood-13884.herokuapp.com/Compose)
+* List New Blog Can be composed by going [https://dry-wildwood-13884.herokuapp.com/Compose](https://dry-wildwood-13884.herokuapp.com/Compose)

 ## Tech Stack